app.sbapp sample application demonstrates three custom Java simple functions using three independent flows.

 fruit flies like a banana

-In the Application Output view, observe the tuple emitted when you press.
+In the Output Streams view, observe the tuple emitted when you press.
 The value for IsNeedleInHaystack is true because haystack2 contains the string "banana".

 You can add more string fields to the schema and pass them as varargs to the isIn Java function by updating the IsIn Map operator's output expression for IsNeedleInHaystack to include them.
 That expression initially is